CleoCTech/vue3-learning/ReadMe.md

 - You will simply map your new item to the list of tags.
     `return ['all', ...new Set(this.assignments.map(a => a.tag))];`
 - The 3 dots will append 'all' item to set that will be created on the right.

+# Episode 11: Component Responsibility
+- In this section we will be refactoring our components.
+- When refactoring, we usaully talk of responsibility or separation of concerns.
+Byt this we mean, when you're reviewing your components, you will always be thinking 🤔, ...should this component be responsible for that?
+## Example:
+- Take an example of `AssignmentList component`, it's responsible for displaying a list of assignments.
+- The moment we introduced tags in the same component, we add so many things just to make the tags functionality work.
+Now the component which was responsible for listing assignments, is now having so many things and probably more to come.
+- Let's refractor the tag concern out.
+## Refactoring
+- Start with the template by extractiin it out and create a new component of it's name.
+- Check the extracted component , which data does it need?
+- We create `assignemenr-tags` component, and passed two $props to it `currentTag` & `initialTags`.
+- And then when we click on the tag, we emit change event together with the currentTag user selected:
+    ` @click="$emit('change', tag)"`
+    - and then listen this event in our parent component:
+    `@change="currentTag = $event"`
+    -we will assign that event varuable we have received to the currentTag in our parent component.
+And becuase of reactivity, the currentTag will pass it's self to child component and change the color of selected tag:
+    `:current-tag="currentTag"`.
+- For sure, this magical and pretty easy on how we can achiev dynamicity of data even on separation of concerns/compoments.
+They are able to communicate effectively and we also have clean code.